 Nothing in this handbook is to be construed as creating an employment contract or agreement.
-No one other than the Board of Directors has the authority on behalf of ILTexas to alter an employee's at-will employment arrangement, to enter into an agreement for employment for a specified period of time, or to make any agreement contrary to this policy, and any such agreement must be in writing and must be signed by the Board of Directors.
+No one other than the Board of Directors or the Superintendent has the authority on behalf of ILTexas to alter an employee's at-will employment arrangement, to enter into an agreement for employment for a specified period of time, or to make any agreement contrary to this policy, and any such agreement must be in writing and must be signed by the Board of Directors or the Superintendent.